Rjmoodie/yardpass-upgrade/ANALYTICS_V2_README.md

 # Analytics V2 System

-Complete analytics dashboard for YardPass ad campaigns, built with PostgreSQL views, materialized views, and React/Recharts.
+Complete analytics dashboard for Liventix ad campaigns, built with PostgreSQL views, materialized views, and React/Recharts.

 ## 🎯 What's New in V2